SilverFalcon763/Wordscapes-Solver/README.md

 >To run this project, you would first download the project and extract is to your desktop.
 Once that has been completed, you would have to download Bluestacks from "https://www.bluestacks.com/bluestacks-5.html" and install Wordscapes from the app store within Bluestacks.
 Once that has been done, it should simply be a matter of opening Wordscapes and double clicking the solver.py file.

-Misc.

 Copyright
-This project is licensed under the terms of the MIT license and protected by Udacity Honor Code and Community Code of Conduct.
+>This project is licensed under the terms of the MIT license and protected by Udacity Honor Code and Community Code of Conduct.
 See license and disclaimer.